 - Gases emitted from the wells must be collected and used or removed for sale or proper disposal.
 Flaring and venting can only be used in emergencies or for testing purposes.

 - A prohibition on natural gas in new residential and commercial development

-Working for the health of the planet is CFROG's core mission and we believe the effects of climate change will impact Ventura County profoundly — from the wildfires which have raged out of control to coastal infrastructure now threatened by sea-level rise.
+Working for the health of the planet is CFROG's core mission and the effects of climate change have impacted Ventura County profoundly — from the wildfires which have raged out of control to coastal infrastructure now threatened by sea-level rise.

-That's why it is critical that Ventura County gets it right in the climate elements of its General Plan Update, now newly released.
+That's why it is critical that Ventura County gets its climate policies right in the General Plan Update, now newly released.
 Please read the Conservation and Open Space Element as well as Appendix B: Climate Change to stay up to date.